mionova/100DaysOfCode-Challenge/README.md

 ### Day 12 of 100

-**Date**: June 4th, 2021
+**Date**: June 4, 2021

 **Today's JavaScript Progress**: Lightweight practice with functions, arrays, and random numbers.
 Used JavaScript to create a function that grabs a random number from an array.
-And then I called that function a couple of times to simulate a dice roll game between two players.
+And then, I called that function a couple of times to simulate a dice roll game between two players.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-012)
 &nbsp;

 ### Day 13 of 100

-**Date**: June 5th, 2021
+**Date**: June 5, 2021

 **Today's JavaScript Progress**: Mainly practiced writing conditions and ways to select and manipulate elements on the page (DOM basics).
 Solved the following challenges: